osrf/gazebo_tutorials/haptix_unboxing/tutorial.md

 1. Create a new user called "haptix" by going to "System Tools", "Administration" and "User Accounts".
 Log in as the new user.

-1. Open a Terminal and type:
+1. Open a terminal and type:
+    ~~~
+    sudo adduser haptix sudo
+    ~~~
+    to add the new user to sudoer list.
+Reboot the machine.

+1. Log back in as the new `haptix` user, open a terminal and type:

     ~~~
     sudo apt-get install haptix-tools